 Arkansas' level of effort stated in the FAST Act averaged 51,897 inspections per year for 2004 and 2005.
 AHP staffing levels currently are lower than in past years.
-AHP currently has 101 officers compared to 167 in 2004 and 159 in 2005.
+AHP currently has 120 officers compared to 167 in 2004 and 159 in 2005.
 Arkansas will be unable to conduct the number of inspections to maintain the same level of activities achieved in fiscal years 2004 and 2005 in order for non-CMV traffic enforcement activities to be eligible MCSAP expenses.

 Arkansas' level of effort stated in the Fast Act averaged 29 compliance reviews/investigations per year for 2004 and 2005.
-AHP staffing levels currently are lower than in the past years.
-AHP currently has one Motor Carrier Safety Inspector compared to two in 2004 and 2005.
+AHP currently has two untrained Motor Carrier Safety Inspector compared to two trained in 2004 and 2005.
 For the years of 2004/2005, with two inspectors, AHP conducted 29 compliance reviews/investigations per year.
 That would make the level of effort equal to 14.5 average compliance reviews/investigations yearly per inspector.
-AHP is currently staffed with one inspector who has conducted 19 compliance reviews/investigations for the year.
+AHP was recently staffed with one inspector who has conducted 19 compliance reviews/investigations for the year.
 That would make the level of effort equal to 19 average compliance reviews/investigations yearly per inspector which exceeds the level of effort maintained for the 2004/2005 period.